On a Personal Note: A Brief Q&A with Joan Leegant

 Joan has a B.A. from Harvard, a J.D. from Boston University and an MFA from Vermont College.

-From 2007-2013, she was the visiting writer at Bar-Ilan University outside Tel Aviv.
-During that time, she also lectured on American literature and culture at colleges and communities throughout Israel under the auspices of the U.S. State Department and taught English to African refugees who'd crossed the border from Egypt fleeing genocide and persecution.
+From 2007-2013, Joan was the visiting writer at Bar-Ilan University outside Tel Aviv.
+She also gave talks on American literature and culture throughout Israel under the auspices of the U.S. State Department and was a volunteer ESL teacher for African refugees who'd crossed the border from Egypt fleeing genocide and persecution.
 At the time there were approximately 55,000 African refugees in Israel.

 Joan is married and the mother of two sons, a videographer and an artisan woodworker/designer who clearly inherited their excellent spatial talents from someone else.